Silentsoul04/Language-Security-Challenges/Appendix/README.md

 - **post_counts.csv :** Data summary and statistics for RQ1.
 - **security_keywords.txt :** Set of security related keywords used for content-based filtering.
 - **SOLangsTop50.txt :** Tags used to extract Stack Overflow related threads.
+- **dataset_samples/ :** Manually labelled samples of the datasets to confirm document validity.